rajkive/rajkive/README.md

 ***About me***

-I'm an aspiring security professional building my version of the digital world one step at a time.
-I have experience with offensive web security through CPTC but I'm trying to learn more about defensive side(SOC) through projects and labs.
+I'm an aspiring tech professional with a focus in security & IT building my version of the digital world one step at a time.
+I have hands on experience with IT, offensive web security through CPTC but I'm trying to learn more about defensive side(SOC) through projects and labs.

 - 🔭 I’m currently working on [ioc-triage](https://github.com/rajkive/ioc-triage)
 - 📝 I regularly write articles on [rajkive.github.io](https://rajkive.github.io)